adalgu/MaskitLLM/README.md

 ## Security

 Data security is at the forefront of our development process.
-If you identify any security issues, please report them directly to security@maskitllm.com to ensure rapid resolution.
+If you identify any security issues, please report them to ensure rapid resolution.

 ## License